Bankdata-opensource/Dest-Demo-CaC/readme.md

 FInd pod via: `kubectl get pods`
 Kill pod via: `kubectl delete pod <podname>`
 See that it was killed by `kubectl get events`
+Or more specifically, `kubectl get events --field-selector reason=Killing`